DavidAoGuo/APCS_backend/README.md

 MQTT_BROKER=mqtt://test.mosquitto.org
 ```

 For MongoDB Atlas, replace the MONGO_URI with your connection string.
-A MongoDB Atlas connection string looks like this: `mongodb+srv://username:password@cluster.mongodb.net/?retryWrites=true&w=majority`

 4. Start the server:
 ```bash